667 Neighbor of the Beast

 Our American India Pale Ale uses bountiful amounts of American two row malted barley and a sprinkle of Maris Otter in combination with three bold whole cone American hops.
 The hops are individually transitioned throughout the boil to highlight each hop's bittering and flavoring characteristics.
 Post-fermentation, 667 is dry hopped with vast amounts of the same three hops.
 The beer is named after a phrase someone scrawled into the wall of our favorite college watering hole.

-Tasting notes: orange nectar with a frothy white head; light malt body; seriously chocked full of piney-grapefruit flavor and aroma finishing with hints of peach and honey.
+Tasting notes: orange nectar with a frothy white head; medium malt body; seriously chocked full of piney-grapefruit flavor and aroma finishing with hints of peach and honey.
 A hop head's soused hallucination.

 ABV: 6.6% IBUs: 66.7

 A SMaSH, Single Malt and Single Hop, IPA using a caboodle (technical term for a large amount of malt) of malt and a new hop released in 2012 called Mosaic (HBC 369).
 It is a daughter of Simcoe (YCR 14), one of our favorite hops.
 Whole cone Mosaic is used for bittering, flavoring, and aroma in the kettle; it is also massively dry hopped.
 The beer is named after a Texas Heroine.

 Tasting notes: chalk-white head with a very clean malt backbone.
 The hops impart strong grapefruit, pineapple, and blueberry flavor and aroma.
 A strong beer that is extremely quaffable.